 The Forgetting Curve

 In 1885, psychologist Hermann Ebbinghaus discovered that memory decays in a predictable pattern.
 Without review, you forget roughly 70% of new information within 24 hours.
-This is called the forgetting curve.
+This is called the forgetting curve, and it is one of the most consistently replicated findings in memory research โ the sharpest drop happens almost immediately after learning something new, then the rate of forgetting slows down the longer a memory survives.
+That shape is exactly what spaced repetition is designed to exploit.

 How Spaced Repetition Fights Forgetting